 This is a shielded cable for good noise immunity to connect the driver and host controller.
-The ground wire useful to grounding is extracted from both ends of the cable.
+The grounding wires useful to grounding are come out from both ends of the cable.
 The EMC testing is conducted using our I/O signal cable.